 There are progress checks in each lesson so that you can check your learning before moving on.
 For example: By the end of Lesson 1, you should be able to:

 At the end of each lesson is a three part assignment.
-Depending upon the level that you join you can submit these to our tutor for assessment and feedback.

 These pieces test your reading.
 You need only submit the longhand.
 You can choose one piece to send in or submit both.